TommyStarK/typescript-api-boilerplate/README.md

 - Authentication
 - Per-User media management system (upload/download/list/delete pictures)

-The goal is to define a healthy architecture of a REST API connected to one or more backend(s), in this case a MySQL to store user data and a MongoDB to store pictures of each user.
+The goal is to define a healthy architecture of a REST API connected to one or more backend(s), in this case a PostgreSQL to store user data and a MongoDB to store pictures of each user.
 The whole accompanied by a simple authentication system.

 **Note**: Only hashes of password are stored in the database.
 Use the `hash` function in the `utils` module if you have to compare hashes.